oracleNetworkProtocol/plugchain/docs/endpoints/grpc-rest.md

 Enabling the `/swagger` endpoint is configurable inside `~/.plugchain/config/app.toml` via the `api.swagger` field, which is set to `false` by default.

 For application developers, you may want to generate your own Swagger definitions based on your custom modules.
-The PLUGChain Hub's [Swagger generation script](https://github.com/oracleNetworkProtocol/plugchain/blob/main/testnet/scripts/protoc-swagger-gen.sh) is a good place to start.
+The Plug Chain Hub's [Swagger generation script](https://github.com/oracleNetworkProtocol/plugchain/blob/main/testnet/scripts/protoc-swagger-gen.sh) is a good place to start.

 ## API Endpoints

-**PLUGChain Hub API Endpoints**
+**Plug Chain Hub API Endpoints**

 | API Endpoints                                                                                                                               | Description                                                                                      | Legacy REST Endpoint                                                              |
 | :------------------------------------------------------------------------------------------------------------------------------------------ | :----------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------- |